josemotta/IoT.Hass.Farm/_super/README.md

 ## Supervisor node

-The `tanks nodes` themselves are not enough to calculate the total water in the system, since they only handle local information about each tank.
+The `tank nodes` themselves are not enough to calculate the total water in the system, since they only handle local information about each tank.
 As shown in the diagram below, a second level is created for a `supervisor node` that collects information from a group of tanks.

 ![](https://i.imgur.com/E2FPbNT.jpg)